Skip to content

 In theory, that's true but there's something else going on...

 IC1 (awkwardly located on the power supply PCB) is a CD4011 quad 2-input NAND gate.
-Used to buffer, invert and interface the RESET pulse, it's a crucial component in starting up and shutting down SDS7.
-It's permanently kept alive so just like the memory itself, when SDS7 is powered off, this device switches over to battery power.
+Used to buffer, invert and interface the Power-On-Reset (POR) circuitry, it's a crucial component in starting up and shutting down SDS7.
+It's permanently kept alive so just like the memory, when SDS7 is powered off, this device switches over to battery power.

 IC1 CD4011 in Simmons SDS7